Software Defined Internet Exchange

 BGP is one protocol that makes the Internet work.
 Unfortunately, because of its criticality, BGP has been the target protocol.
 The main focus of any attacker is to find a vulnerability in a system, in this case, BGP, and then exploit it.
 RFC 4272, BGP Security Vulnerabilities Analysis, presents various weak areas in BGP that every enterprise or service provider should consider when implementing BGP.

-Similar to how most protocols were designed in the past, BGP provides no confidentiality and only limited integrity and authentication services.
+Like most protocols were designed in the past, BGP provides no confidentiality and only limited integrity and authentication services.
 Furthermore, BGP messages can be replayed; if a bad actor intercepts a BGP UPDATE message that adds a route, the hacker can resend that message after the route has been withdrawn, causing an inconsistent and invalid route to be present in the routing information base (RIB).

 Enhancing Network Security: